 With my towel gripped tightly around my body, shampoo bottle in my hand, I started counting;

 This walk started to feel a lot longer than I remember.

 I heard someone shout my name, I turned around but saw no one.

 Before I got to ten, my body was pulled onto the forest floor.

 It took my 12 year old mind a while to understand what was happening.
-I felt him remove my towel, his rough old hands all over my soft young skin.
+I felt him remove my towel, his rough old hands all over my soft, young skin.
 He was wearing a face covering, almost like a ski mask.
 I could see his eyes, they looked like they were on fire.
 I could see his mouth.
 I could hear his breath.
 His top lip was sweating.
 He felt heavy on top of me.
-I tried to fight it.
+I tried to fight it, but he was holding down my arms so I couldn’t move.
 I began to cry, silently.
 The tighter I closed my eyes the faster the tears fell.
 He put something in my mouth, a sock maybe?
 T-shirt?
 This made it impossible for me to call for help.
-His breathing turned into soft grunts.
+His breathing turned into grunts.
 I was biting down so hard my jaw was shaking.

-After he was done, he sat up, patted my head and laughed.
+After he was done with me, he sat up, patted my head and laughed.

 “Little girls are so easy”

 These are words that fuelled my nightmares for years.

 I was on the ground, covered in mud, blood, and tears.
 I sat there for a while.